paavansirivardhan123/Object-Detection-and-Annotation-in-PDFs-using-YOLOv8/README.md

 #### 1. 📁 PDF Input & Dataset Structuring

-* User uploads one or more PDF documents.
+* User uploads one or more PDF documents in pdf's folder.
 * Automatically splits pages into:

   * `train/`